kailash-manasarovar/statement/docs/timeline/2024/august.md

 ## Suspected targets

+- I realize I'm one of hundreds, maybe thousands of targets.
+- women and girls lured into relationships that don't exist with the intention of blackmail and exploitation, or silencing.
+- I'm seeing pictures of women that could be decades old.
+- I can't believe it could be just one man doing all this.
+- I don't know I've been brain damaged and it will take a miracle in September 2025 for me to realize that four or more men had turned up to the conservatory of Denia on Monday evenings pretending to be the same one man.
 - In this section, I'll publish all the accounts I believe had pics of targets on them but please understand some may be incorrect due to the ephemeral nature of the interactions.
 - Also, please note that this is only a small proportion of what I saw.
 It has been impossible to collect everything.
 It would have meant taking constant screenshots.
 - It is my belief that as soon as law enforcement starts to take action on what's been happening to me for so many years, we will be able to find out exactly how many women, children, and babies have been targeted, if they're still unwell, or murdered, how many were murdered and when, and where they are now.